shahid-peel/Self-driving-cars_term1_project5/README.md

 I tried various combinations of parameters.
 First I experimented with the different color spaces (RGB, HSV, LUV, HLS, YUV, YCrCb) and found that YCrCb gave me the best results.
 Next I tried to determine which (or all) of the features gave me the best result and it turned out that the combination of all of them was the best - get features for the different channels and concatenate them together.

 For HOG orientations, I wanted to capture gradients better so I tried to go down to 20 degree bins (18 bins out of 360 degrees).
 This increased the number of features but also resulted in a lot more false positives.
 In the end I used 9 orientations.
-Similarly I experimented with number of pixels in the cell (16x16) but that again created too many false positives.
-Final pixels_per_cell was 8x8.
+Similarly I experimented with number of pixels in the cell and at 16x16 it gave me decent results while keeping the feature vector size low.

 The upside of using only 9 orientations (40 degrees) was that the feature vector stayed relatively small and therefore was faster to train.

 ### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The code for this step is contained in the 2nd code cell of the IPython notebook.
-My choice of classifier was a linear SVM.
+My choice of classifier was a mltilayer perceptron (MLP).
 But before I trained the classifier I first randomized the samples.
 Used a training and test split of 80-20.
 Before I fed the features to the classifier, I normalized the feature vector.
 I used the same scaler for both training and inference time.

 ## Sliding Window Search